 c) Indulge In Productive Activities

 Recreational activities can help reduce frequent cravings as our body produces endorphins to promote pleasure, joy, and calmness.
-It is advised to adopt productive hobbies that you enjoy.
+It is advised that you adopt productive hobbies that you enjoy.
 Some productive activities that can help include painting, reading, joining support groups, etc.

 d) Communicate With Your Doctor